samthiriot/plot-evolutionary-algo/README.md

 The first column is expected to contain the current generation or iteration.
 The next columns contain the inputs and outputs.
+Data is parsed by the app using the R function `read.csv`.

 Here is an example of syntax
 ```